microsoft/autogen/website/docs/topics/non-openai-models/best-tips-for-nonopenai-models.md

 Specific tasks, such as speaker selection in a Group Chat scenario, that require very accurate outputs can be a challenge with most open source/weight models.
-The use of chain-on-thought and/or few-shot prompting can help guide the LLM to provide the output in the format you want.
+The use of chain-of-thought and/or few-shot prompting can help guide the LLM to provide the output in the format you want.

 ## Validating your program